SF-WDI-LABS/command-line/readme.md

 **`..` (parent directory)**

   `..` is the directory containing whichever directory you're in, known as the "parent" directory.
 It's often used when navigating files: `cd ../..` would move you two levels "up" the file tree.

+## Work faster!

+Moving as quickly as possible allows you to do more work!
+You want to be efficient with your keystrokes and execute as many commands as you can as accurately as you can.
+Here are some tips to speed up your workflow:

 #### Tab Completion

 When you're typing a file or directory name, you can hit Tab as soon as you've given the computer enough information to know which file you need.
 Try it!